 Scores for quality, safety and patient experience are readily available from Healthgrades, Hospital Compare, The Joint Commission and U.S. News & World Report.

 .
-STPH is one of only two of the nearly 40 hospitals in the New Orleans metro area on the list, fourth in the state for quality and safety, and was recognized as high performing in nephrology.
+STPH earned one of only two recognitions of nearly 40 hospitals in the New Orleans metro area on the list, fourth in the state for quality and safety, and was recognized as high performing in nephrology.

 The role of hospital reputation, as determined through a national survey of medical specialists, diminished by 5 percentage points.
 The research organization RTI International, in Research Triangle Park, N.C., conducted the physician survey and produced the Best Hospitals methodology and national rankings under contract with U.S. News.
 Click here